builtinnya/UncannyCookieClicker/README.md

 [Cookie Clicker][].
 Currently supported features are:

 - Auto-click the big cookie at given interval
-- Auto-click a golden cookie when it appears
+- Auto-click a golden cookie when it appears (avoiding red cookies if you want)
 - Notify you when a golden cookie appears
 - Auto-buy upgrades
 - Notify you when upgrades become available